isdk/ai-tool.js/docs/toolFunc.md

 ## Overview

-`ToolFunc` is a robust framework for creating, managing, and executing reusable functions within a JavaScript/TypeScript application.
-It provides a structured way to define functions with rich metadata, manage dependencies, and access them globally through a static registry.
-This system is designed to make functions self-documenting, modular, and easily discoverable, which is ideal for building complex tools, AI agent functions, or extensible plugin systems.
+`ToolFunc` is a robust framework for creating and managing reusable functions in JavaScript/TypeScript.
+Its design features a single class with a dual responsibility:

+1. **The Static Class:** Acts as a **global registry and manager** for all function instances, providing a central point of discovery and access.
+2. **The Instances:** encapsulate the **business logic, metadata, and execution behavior** of each individual function.

+This intentional design—**combining a manager with the entities it manages** within one class—provides unparalleled convenience for building modular and discoverable systems.
+It is specifically optimized for scenarios like AI agent toolkits and plugin systems, where the ability to dynamically find and invoke any function from anywhere in the application is a critical requirement.

 ## Key Features